jonnyjohnson1/topos-cli/README.md

 ---

 # Topos
-A simple server running on your machine to use your local machine to power private conversations with friends, family, and coworkers.
+A simple server running on your machine to power private conversations with friends, family, and coworkers.
 Runs with the [chat arena](https://github.com/jonnyjohnson1/chat-arena) app available on desktop and mobile.

 ## (MacOS) Easy Install With .dmg
 *(Experimental)*: This is new, and should work on most MacOS machines!